jarviscanada/jarvis_data_eng_KevinShimotakahara/linux_sql/README.md

 that stores the data managed by the PostgreSQL instance running in the container.

-#2.0 Quick Start
+##2.0 Quick Start
 ###2.1 Install Docker
-Before our bash scripts can be used, we must install Docker and pull a PostgreSQL image:
+Before the bash scripts can be used, one must install Docker and pull a PostgreSQL image:
 ```bash
 sudo yum install -y yum-utils device-mapper-persistent-data lvm2